Everest base camp trek 12 days

 • Experience the warmth and hospitality of the Sherpa people.
 Interact with them to learn of their lifestyles & traditions as they survive in harsh conditions for all of their lives.

-Is Everest Base Camp your ideal trek?
+Is Everest Base Camp Trek your ideal?

 Trekking in the Everest region is all about attitude.
 By its very nature adventure travel involves that you be prepared for the unexpected.
 In far-flung and developing countries do not expect the standards you are used to at home.
 Remote areas are sometimes unpredictable and itineraries may be altered.
 To enjoy your trip and get the most out of your adventure you must be flexible, positive, and eager to take on all the challenges that arise from your Everest base camp odyssey.
 If you’re a greenhorn in the wilderness world then this trek would be ideal for you.